TheoInTech/theointech/README.md

 ### 🌱 What I've done and What I'm doing?

 - Helped co-lead junior to senior frontend developers at one of the biggest business processes companies in the globe.
-- Contributing as frontend developer at Howdy Games: Honest Farmer Club which is an NFT PFP project with DeFi and Play-and-Earn capabilities.
-I became the lead developer overtime.
+- CEO and Lead Developer at Honest Farmer Club (an NFT PFP project with GameFi and DeFi utilities) and The Howdy Studios (a web3 dev studio)
 - Content creation teaching and advocating for a healthy web3 community in the Philippines.
 - Building different types of web application for different industry startups.